calogera/DataHubSystem/_posts/2016-01-31-Installation Guide.markdown

 `Var [install-dir]var/`
 `Incoming [free_dir]incoming`

-Note that the incoming and the Local archive shall be two different folders (e.g. one cannot contain the other and vice versa) not necessarily under the DHuS installation folder.
+Note that the incoming and the Local archive shall be two different folders (e.g. one cannot contain the other and vice versa) not necessarily under the DHuS installation directory.
 Moreover they shall be located in a partition of the machine where there is a certain amount of space (more details would be specified in Table 1), especially for the incoming folder (the data managed by DHuS will be located here).
 The graph in Figure 3 depicts the purpose of the directories in the DHuS archive.

 ![](https://raw.githubusercontent.com/calogera/DataHubSystem/gh-pages/images/figure3.png)